Therealchainman/archive-cp/algorithms/probability/expected_value.md

     main()
 ```

+## Expected Value change of variable

+Expected number of steps remaining from a given state

 ## Expected Value with Recurrence

 The expected value can also be computed using a recurrence relation.
 This is particularly useful in dynamic programming problems where the expected value of a state can be expressed in terms of the expected values of previous states.